 This brings us to another important distinction that is often neglected when conducting vegan statistics studies: the difference between vegans (or “ethical vegans”) and dietary vegans (or “plant-based eaters”).

-As the meaning of being vegan goes beyond dietary choices alone, encompassing all things cruelty-free from clothing to toiletries, we are left to wonder just how many of these surveys’ participants believe in and follow a fully ethical vegan lifestyle.
+As the meaning of being vegan goes beyond dietary choices alone, encompassing all things cruelty-free from clothing to toiletries to vegan condoms, we are left to wonder just how many of these surveys’ participants believe in and follow a fully ethical vegan lifestyle.